Nikon rangefinder camera with a rare flash adapter, enabling to use a flash and viewfinder together.

 In April 1986 Nikon introduced its first auto focus flash unit, together with the first Nikon AF-SLR 501/2020.
 The SB-20 has a rotating screen around the flash tube that changes the angle of light to cover 28 mm to 85 mm lenses.
 GN = 72/22 (28mm) - 118/36 (85mm).
 It is packed with features, like ´standby´, TTL, ´bounce´ and many more.
 Together with a great variety of adapters it will work on many cameras.
 The AF illuminator emits a red beam of light to help the camera to focus in dark situations.
 This illuminator only works on auto focus cameras when the auto focus selector switch is set to ´S´.
 It will not work if set on ´C´.

 SB-21A - SB-21B

 This macro speedlight, introduced in October 1986, consists of two flash tubes and focusing bulbs that attach to the front element of a lens (filter thread 52mm and 62 mm).
-Fitted with the AS-12 controller unit it will work in TTL with a Nikon F3.
-When fitted with the AS-14 (Number 13 isn´t used here either !!) it will work on any camera with an ISO flash shoe.
+Fitted with the AS-12 controller unit (above right) it will work in TTL with a Nikon F3.
+When fitted with the AS-14 (Number 13 isn´t used here either !!) it will work on any camera with an ISO flash shoe (above left).
 This macro flash can be powered by 4 AA-batteries or by the LD-2 battery pack of the Medical-Nikkor Unit.
 GN = 39/12.
 When using the AF-Micro-Nikkor 2.8/60mm the UR-3 adapter ring that fits the lens barrel (not the filter thread!) is required.
 Via various adapters and cords other flashes can be used on many cameras.
 If a Nikon F4 with its DW-20 or DW-21 is used a SC-24 cord is needed.